dfm/exopop/README.md

 Attribution
 -----------

-This code is associated with and written specifically for [our paper]().
-If you make any use of it, please cite it:
+This code is associated with and written specifically for [our paper](http://arxiv.org/abs/1406.3020).
+If you make any use of it, please cite:

 ```
 @article{exopop,